- Step 1: Identify Your Elected Official

 Step 4: Have the Meeting

-Introduce yourself and your organization
+- Introduce yourself and your organization or role

-Briefly explain why you requested the meeting
+- Explain why you requested the meeting

-In the Meeting: Common Challenges and Questions:
+Common Challenges and Questions:

 - What if the policy maker doesn’t seem to be interested in what I’m saying?